stevieb9/tesla-charge/README.md

 - Communicates with the external Perl HTTP API server
 - Fetches  configuration and Tesla vehicle state information as JSON data
 - Sounds the audible alarm if enabled
-- Draws the OLED screen,
+- Draws the OLED screen
 - Manages the "rainbow mode" magnetic reed sensor
 - Manages the motion PIR sensor
 - Sends the required data to the [Controller Microcontroller](#microcontroller---controller).
+- Manages the API URL and authorization token

 This microcontroller's sketch is in `src/tesla-charge-interface/tesla-charge-interface.ino`.

-It's header file is `inc/TeslaChargeInterface.h`.
+Its header file is `inc/TeslaChargeInterface.h`.

 It uses a `TeslaVehicle` object and specific enum variables found in `inc/TeslaVehicle.h`.

-It also uses a shared header in `inc/TeslaChargeCommon.h`.
+It also uses the shared header in `inc/TeslaChargeCommon.h`.

 ### Microcontroller - Controller